Kaghan Valley: Geography

 The widespread valley is named after a small town Kaghan which is a union council of the Balakot tehsil.

 The Kaghan Valley is located in the Hazara region of Pakistan, and borders the Pakistani-administered territories of Gilgit-Baltistan and Azad Kashmir to the north and east, respectively.
 From here, the Mansehra-Naran-Jalkhad (MNJ) Road leads to Gilgit Baltistan.
-The 154-kilometre-long valley is enveloped by the Lower Himalayan mountain range, resulting in an alpine climate and the prevalence of pine and deodar forests and alpine meadows.
-Alongside the flow of the Kunhar River, the valley features glaciers, crystal-like clear lakes, waterfalls and frosty mountain streams.
+The 155-kilometre-long valley is enveloped by the Lower Himalayan mountain range, resulting in an alpine climate and the prevalence of pine and deodar forests and alpine meadows.
+Alongside the Kunhar River flowing within the valley, it features glaciers, clear lakes, waterfalls and mountain streams.

-The highest mountain peak in the valley known as Malika Parbat (lit.
-'Queen of Mountains'), stands at a height of around 5,290 m.
-Other notable peaks in the valley include Musa ka Musalla and Makra Peak.

 Lakes and National Parks

-The natural freshwater lakes of the valley including Lake Saiful Muluk, Pyala Lake, Ansoo Lake, Lulusar Lake, Dharamsar Lake, Dudipatsar Lake, Siri Lake and Payee Lake attract tourists every year and some other lakes are still undiscovered.
+The natural freshwater lakes of the valley which are tourist attractions include Saiful Muluk, Pyala, Ansoo, Lulusar, Dharamsar, Dudipatsar, Siri and Payee lakes.
 There are two national parks in the valley, lower parts of the valley constitute the Naran region and Saiful Muluk National Park with Saiful Muluk Lake while the upper parts in the north constitute Lulusar-Dudipatsar National Park covering along the Naran-Chilas road the Dhramsar, Dudipatsar, Lulusar and six other lakes and hilly areas of the Himalayan Range.
-The Babusar Pass, which is nearly the end of Khyber Pakhtunkhwa territory lies within the latter.
+The Babusar Pass, which is at the end of Khyber Pakhtunkhwa lies within the latter.

-Tourism

 The Kaghan is known for its scenery and landscapes, resulting in its popularity as a summertime resort amongst locals and tourists alike.
 Annually, tourists come from across the country and outside to visit the valley.
 In June 2024, more than 300,000 tourists arrived in the valley during the Eid al-Adha holidays.